Robust Model Predictive Control with Polytopic Model Uncertainty through System Level Synthesis: Problem formulation

+with $\conv$ denoting the convex hull.
+For simplicity, we denote the polytopic model uncertainty set defined in~\eqref{eq:polytopic_uncertainty} as $\mathcal{P}$~\footnote{While in this work we focus on solving the robust MPC problem, our proposed method can be easily incorporated into the adaptive MPC framework where the uncertainty parameters $(\Delta_A, \Delta_B)$ are assumed time-invariant and the polytopic model uncertainty set $\mathcal{P}$ is updated online as shown by~\citet{lu2019robust} and \citet{kohler2019linear}. }.
+The additive disturbance $w(k)$ is assumed to lie in a polytopic set, i.e, $w(k) \in \mathcal{W}$ where $\mathcal{W}$ is a polytope.

 In robust MPC, at each time instant $k$, we solve a finite time robust OCP which aims to synthesize a feedback controller that guarantees the robust satisfaction of state and input constraints.
 The first control input in the optimal solution is applied to drive the system to the next state, and this process is repeated.
-In this paper, we focus on solving the following robust OCP with polytopic model uncertainty and norm-bounded additive disturbances. \begin{problem} Solve the following finite time constrained robust OCP with horizon $T$:
+In this paper, we focus on solving the following robust OCP with polytopic model uncertainty and additive disturbances.